 Here are some to-do’s I recommend as a coach and a senior employee at an organisation filled with a diverse employee need:

-All this is to say that a Manager needs to be someone who can really ‘discern’ an employee who really has an issue and works towards improving them who is not taking responsibility to improve themselves.
+All this is to say that a Manager needs to be someone who can really ‘discern’ an employee who really has an issue and works towards improving them.
 Listening deeply to yourself and your team members is the starting point.